 There are benefits to this way of doing business.
 You can set yourself up to accept payments very quickly, and start getting paid shortly after you create your account.
 In addition, there are no contracts and also no monthly fees.

 There’s a price to pay for this convenience, though.
 Amongst others, that comes out in the form of the higher fees that these services charge.

 Another piece of the price you’ll pay when using these services is that they don’t know anything about you or your business.
 They don’t know who you are, what your credit is like, what your criminal background is (have you been charged with financial fraud?), what kind of business you have, what products or services you provide, how you deliver your offering, or even IF you deliver on time.

-More importantly, by Federal law, credit card customers can dispute any sale up to 6 months after final delivery.
+More importantly, Visa/MC regulations give credit card customers the ability to dispute any sale for up to 6 months after final delivery.
 Can you give a 100% guarantee that your business will be around in the next 6 months?
 If it’s not, then the merchant account provider won’t be able to get the customer’s money from your account, and they’ll have to pay the dispute themselves.
 Perhaps needless to say, that isn’t going to make them happy.